Daniele-B/CTF-Writeups/Flare-on 5/3 - FLAGGO/solution.md

 65141174.png => w
 ```
 Also a png image is decompressed and put into the same binary folder.<br/>
-Through binary diffing i was able to understand that all biaries are equals, they differs only by resource section.
+Through binary diffing i was able to understand that all biaries are equal, they differs only by resource section.

 ![alt text](flaggo_diff.PNG)